-You can download the document from the Basler website: www.baslerweb.com
+You can download the Installation and Setup Guide for Cameras Used with Basler's pylon API from the Basler website: www.baslerweb.com

 The guide includes the information you will need to install both hardware and software and to begin capturing images.
 It also describes the recommended network adapters, describes the recommended architecture for the network to which your camera is attached, and deals with the IP configuration of your camera and network adapter.